TheDolentCity/jotun/src/content/docs/rules/compendium.md

 - **Size:** The relative size of your jotun or pilot.
 Size 1 is the default and occupies one hex.
 Size 1/2 can occupy and move through a normal hex, even if there is another object, mech, or structure in that hex.
 Increases in size are adding a radius of 1 hex around the previous size.
 Ex: size 2 occupies 1 hex in every direction around a size 1 unit (total of 7 hexes).
 - **Armor:** The amount you reduce an attack roll by.
 Results of 0 or lower are misses.
+- **Power:** The amount of power you have to spend on your turn.
+Returns to full at the start of each turn.
+- **Cyber-Attack:** Your cyber-attack die for certain tech actions.
+Higher dice make hacking enemies more likely to succeed.
+- **Cyber-Security:** Your cyber-security defense for certain tech actions.
+Higher values make you less susceptible to being hacked.
 - **Sensors:** The distance at which you can automatically detect people, mechs, buildings, and other constructs.
 You cannot target entities beyond your sensor range.
 - **HP:** Hit points.
 When they reach 0, you roll on the jotun or pilot injury table.
 - **Speed:** The number of hexes you can move in one move action.